 Palliative care services

 Too often our palliative care specialists receive calls when families are in a crisis and don’t know where to turn.
 When everything seems so overwhelming and scary it is difficult to gather information, make plans and begin to develop a support team.
 For twenty years we have helped many families during these difficult times.
 Often a little advice about available resources and someone to talk to about ideas for care can make such a difference.
-Call us just to talk, if possible before the palliative care needs arise.
+Call us just to talk about our palliative services in Montreal and West Island.
 Even if you do not need a break right away, knowing that there are options for help can alleviate some anxiety.
 We can provide home support for you and your family and help advocate for other services.
 We know the Health care system and how complicated it can be especially in time of stress.